 AT-001 and AT-003.
-As of March 1, 2019, we have exclusively licensed from Columbia University a patent family that includes 3 issued patents in the United States, 25 issued patents in Europe, Japan, Canada and Australia, 2 pending applications in the United States, and a pending application in Europe that claim the composition of matter of and certain methods of use with respect to AT-001 and AT-003.
+As of April 1, 2019, we have exclusively licensed from Columbia University a patent family that includes 3 issued patents in the United States, 25 issued patents in Europe, Japan, Canada and Australia, 2 pending applications in the United States, and a pending application in Europe that claim the composition of matter of and certain methods of use with respect to AT-001 and AT-003.
 The 20-year term of the patents in this family runs through July 2031, absent any available patent term adjustments or extensions.

 AT-007.
-We have exclusively licensed a patent family from Columbia University that includes an issued composition of matter patent in the United States, a pending international patent application filed under the Patent Cooperation Treaty, or PCT, and a pending European patent application that claim the composition of matter of and certain methods of use with respect to AT-007.
-In addition, we have also filed, or intend to file before applicable deadlines, additional national phase applications in Japan, China, Canada, Australia, Russia, Brazil, India, Israel, Mexico, New Zealand, Singapore and South Africa.
+We have exclusively licensed a patent family from Columbia University that includes an issued composition of matter patent in the United States and a pending European patent application that claim the composition of matter of and certain methods of use with respect to AT-007.
+In addition, we have also filed applications in Japan, China, Canada, Australia, Russia, Brazil, India, Israel, Mexico, New Zealand, Singapore and South Africa.
 The 20-year term of patents in this family runs through June 2037, absent any available patent term adjustments or extensions.

 AT-104.
-We have exclusively licensed an early-stage patent family from Columbia University that currently includes one pending international patent application filed under the PCT that claims the composition of matter of and certain methods of use with respect to AT-104.
+We have exclusively licensed an early-stage patent family from Columbia University that currently includes one pending international patent application filed under the Patent Cooperation Treaty, or PCT, that claims the composition of matter of and certain methods of use with respect to AT-104.
 We intend to file national phase applications based on this PCT application before applicable deadlines.
 The 20-year term of any patents in this family that may issue will run through July 2038, absent any available patent term adjustments or extensions.